-Recently published news articles mislead the public about the St. Johns River Water Management District’s permitting process, following the Governing Board’s approval of consumptive use permits for Rayonier Performance Fibers (permit 915-5) and West Rock (permit 50077-9).
+News articles published in summer 2017 mislead the public about the St. Johns River Water Management District’s permitting process, following the Governing Board’s approval of consumptive use permits for Rayonier Performance Fibers (permit 915-5) and West Rock (permit 50077-9).
 Vital information that would allow you, the public, to see the full scope of the issue was left out of the articles, despite the information being readily available.

-The Governing Board voted Tuesday to approve two permit renewals both with significant water reductions.
+The Governing Board voted on Aug.
+8, 2017, to approve two permit renewals both with significant water reductions.
 To see video of these board items, including the presentation and discussion on the item, click here.

 - Fact: Both of these permits represent renewals of permits that have been in existence for decades.
 Neither permit represents new water withdrawals and further both represent decreases in permitted water allocation.

 - Fact: Both permit applicants requested and received decreases in their water use allocation because both applicants reduced the amount of water used for production.
 Rayonier received an 11.6 percent decrease and West Rock received a 4.5 percent decrease.